JagadishSivakumar/JagadishSivakumar/README.md

 ### Who am I

-An innovator by nature, who wants to break the conventional ways of web designing.
-Exposure to fields like Design to Technology and Psychology changed my views of seeing the world.
+Exposure to fields like Design to Technology, and Psychology changed my views of seeing the world.
 I love seeing technology in terms of design and interaction.
 This vision reflects in all of my projects and ideas.

 Experimenting and exploring is my way of life.
-In short, I do what I love and I love what I do.
+In short, I do what I love, and I love what I do.

 ---

 ### Portfolio

 Currently, I'm the head of MegaCraft Technologies and a freelance web developer who wants to break the conventional ways of web designing.
-Before that, I was a front-end developer in Start 247, Cavadium Retail, and National Institute of Ocean Technology (NIOT)
+Before that, I was a front-end developer in Start 247, Cavadium Retail, and the National Institute of Ocean Technology (NIOT)

 ---